Accepting PhD Students

 Biography

 Clare is an Assistant Professor in Criminology at Northumbria University.
-Her research focuses on various forms of gender-based violence, including economic abuse, tech-facilitated violence and coercive control.
-Clare’s current research projects focus on women’s experiences of coerced debt in the context of domestic abuse; lawyers’ experiences of pursuing civil compensation claims for sexual violence; and women’s experiences of fear and perceptions of safety in public space.
-Previous projects have focused on activist and third sector responses to gender-based violence; the impact of government austerity measures on women’s experiences of domestic and sexual violence; and online and tech-facilitated forms of harassment and abuse against feminists.
-Clare’s work adopts qualitative, ethnographic and online methodologies, is committed to intersectional analysis and typically draws upon a feminist political economy theoretical framework.
+Her research examines various forms of gender-based violence, including economic abuse, tech-facilitated violence and coercive control.
+Clare’s current research projects focus on (1) designing out economic abuse in the UK banking industry (EPSRC/UKFIN) and (2) women’s experiences of coerced debt in the context of domestic abuse (British Academy).
+Previous projects have examined online misogyny and abuse; trauma-informed lawyering in the context of civil claims for sexual violence; and women's experiences of subterranean public space.
+Clare’s work adopts qualitative, ethnographic and participatory design methodologies, is committed to intersectional analysis, and typically draws upon a feminist political economy theoretical framework.

-Clare is the programme lead for MA Criminology and Criminal Justice and module lead for a number of Criminology modules at undergraduate and postgraduate levels, including Identity and Diversity in Criminology, Intimate Partner Violence, and Social Exclusion and Victimisation in a Global Context.
+Clare is the programme lead for the MA Criminology and Criminal Justice and module leader for a number of Criminology modules at undergraduate and postgraduate levels, including Identity and Diversity in Criminology, Intimate Partner Violence, and Social Exclusion and Victimisation in a Global Context.
+She is also a co-lead of the university’s Gender Violence and Abuse IDRT, and Chair of the BSC North East Regional Group.
 Outside of academia, Clare's work often extends into the community and into policy arenas at national and international levels.
 For instance, she has worked as a steering group member of North East Women's Network; has helped inform Police and Crime Commissioners’ strategies around violence against women; and has lobbied the UN CEDAW Committee about rising levels of violence against women in the UK.

-Clare welcomes enquiries from prospective students who wish to undertake a PhD about any topic relating to gender-based violence – especially projects about economic abuse, post-separation abuse, tech-facilitated abuse, the measurement of risk in domestic abuse cases, and the political-economic causes and consequences of gender-based violence.
+Clare welcomes enquiries from prospective students who wish to undertake a PhD about any topic relating to gender-based violence – especially projects about economic abuse, post-separation abuse, tech-facilitated abuse, misogyny and incel culture, and the political-economic causes and consequences of gender-based violence.
+Clare is the NINEDTP Pathway Lead for Sociology, Social Policy and Social Work and can support students with their applications.

 Research interests